Alleged fraud: Osupa prevents re-arrest of Portable in Ilorin

 In a new development, Mr Yemi George, Managing Director of Starwood Hotels Ilorin, told NAN on Tuesday that Osupa prevailed on him not to re-arrest Portable after collecting the sum of N6.3m for a show that he did not perform.

-According to a document obtained by NAN, titled Petition for Fraudulent and Obtaining by False Pretence of the Sum of N6.3m, the petitioners said they entered an agreement with Portable on July 22, 2024, which he never respected.
+According to a document obtained by NAN, titled Petition for fraudulent and obtaining by false pretense the sum of N6.3m, the petitioners said they entered agreement with Portable on July 22, 2024, which he never respected.

 According to the petition, Portable was paid N6.3m to perform at the ‘Kwara Tampan Fiesta’ on Sept.
 29, 2024, but failed to appear on stage at the agreed-upon time.